Board of Directors

 Julie Jennings serves as the Vice President of Ministry at Cedar Community in West Bend, WI.
 She has over twenty years of chaplaincy experience in health and human service ministries, including health care, transitional housing for women and children, adults with developmental disabilities, and youth in detention and residential treatment.
 Julie is an ordained minister in the United Church of Christ with standing in the Southeast Association of the Wisconsin Conference UCC.
 She also writes and sings original songs about life in our times with her spouse, Susan Drake.
 Julie enjoys running and biking and connecting to creation.

-I serve on the UCCI Board in recognition of the relationship between UCCI and Cedar Community through the Cedar Valley site and because I value the unique ways outdoor ministries contribute to grounding and transforming the human experience.
+I serve in recognition of the relationship between UCCI and Cedar Community through the Cedar Valley site and because I value the unique ways outdoor ministries contribute to grounding and transforming the human experience.

 Holly Kirking Loomis